Trusted Pregnancy Discrimination Attorneys in Los Angeles, CA

 - Parental leave

-If you are unsure of your FMLA eligibility or believe your employer has violated your rights or discriminated against you for being pregnant, contact the employment law attorney at the Leichter Law Firm, APC today to discuss your treatment during a free consultation.
+If you are unsure of your FMLA eligibility or believe your employer has violated your rights or discriminated against you for being pregnant, contact the Los Angeles pregnancy discrimination lawyer at the Leichter Law Firm, APC today to discuss your treatment during a free consultation.

 What California Laws Protect Pregnant Women in the Workplace?